 Flashcard is a classic study tool — one among the better practices through which our brains learn most effectively.
 Not only they help learners memorize facts quickly, they also enable long-term retention of information in human brain.
 Especially when it comes to reviewing concepts, nothing comes close to the effectiveness of flashcards.

 The question is, are people going to stop using traditional flashcards any time soon?
 Well, technological advancements in the digital world could only make flashcards much more optimized and resourceful coming days.
 The relevance of flashcards is far from over.
-Start using the flashcard authoring feature of mobile learning platforms like Disprz to keep you engaged while learning new concepts using colourful, captivating, and interactive flashcards.
+Keep your workforce engaged with Disprz as they learn new concepts using colourful, captivating, and interactive flashcards.